Bergen County Board of Commissioners

 The Bergen County Board of Commissioners (formerly the Bergen County Board of Chosen Freeholders) is a Board of seven people who govern Bergen County, New Jersey alongside the Bergen County Executive.
 The members are elected at-large to three-year terms of office on a staggered basis with either two or three seats coming up for election each year.
 At an annual reorganization meeting in the beginning of January, the board elects a Chair, Vice Chair and Chair Pro Tempore from among its members.

 Responsibilities

 The Board is responsible for creating the laws for Bergen County.
 Most importantly the Board is responsible for creating and adopting a yearly budget for the county.

 Sessions

+2026

+In 2026, the Board chosen Commissioner Steven A. Tanelli to serve as Chair of the Board, Tracy Silna Zur as Vice Chair, and Dr. Joan M. Voss as Chair Pro Tempore.

 2025

 In 2025, the Board chose Commissioner Mary J. Amoroso to serve as Chair of the Board, Steven A. Tanelli as Vice Chair, and Dr. Joan M. Voss as Chair Pro Tempore.

 2024

 In 2024, the Board chose Commissioner Germaine M. Ortiz to serve as Chair of the Board, Mary J. Amoroso as Vice Chair, and Dr. Joan M. Voss as Chair Pro Tempore.